 where an image is transmitted to the neural network in the brain.

-Using visual vision, we observe and examine all common
+Using ocular vision, we observe and examine all common

 macroscopic objects from a fraction of a millimeter (where we can help with a magnifying glass) to tens of kilometers (here we

-We use a microscope to identify tiny objects and structures the size of hundreds and thousands of millimeters, such as cells and organelles inside- the optical system of the lens and eyepiece, which can achieve a magnification of up to about 3000 times.
-The invention of the microscope played a huge role in biology and medicine, which, from the originally "charlatan" disciplines, with a number of errors and unfounded assumptions, thus became exact natural sciences .
-The realization that all living organisms are composed of cells with a complex internal structure was followed by an investigation of the complex biochemical and molecular genetic processes that are the essence of life .
+For cognition of tiny objects and structures the size of hundredths and thousandths of millimeters, such as cells and organelles inside, we use a microscope - the optical system of the lens and eyepiece, which can achieve a magnification of up to about 3000 times.
+The invention of the microscope played a huge role in biology and medicine, which, from the originally "charlatan" disciplines, with a number of errors and unfounded assumptions, thus became exact natural sciences.
+The realization that all living organisms are composed of cells with a complex internal structure, was followed by an investigation of the complex biochemical and molecular genetic processes that are the essence of life.
 This research is still ongoing.

-In the distant past (antiquity and the Middle Ages) there was only one science called philosophy , which covered all areas of human knowledge at the time - society, nature, medicine, religion, history, etc. There was little real knowledge, speculation and speculation prevailed, conventional traditional views and religious dogmas.
+In the distant past (antiquity and the Middle Ages) there was only one science called philosophy, which covered all areas of human knowledge at the time - society, nature, medicine, religion, history, etc. There was little real knowledge, speculations and guesswors prevailed, conventional traditional views and religious dogmas.

 The mentioned methodological